“If you never know failure, you will never know success” – Sugar Ray Leonard

 It’s two weeks after we wrap from the shoot and I’m finally able to ship the footage to the editor.
-She sends me a text a few days later letting me know that she has received the package and she’ll need a few days to send the first rough cut.
+She sends me a text a few days later letting me know that she’d received the footage, and she’ll need a few days to send the first rough cut.

-As the days go by, the editor explains that she’ll need extra time because she must wait for the director to send over the list of the best shots, sync the audio properly with the footage, place the music where it needs to be etc. Then finally, after a week or so, I get a text letting me know that the first rough cut is ready to view.
+As the days go by, the editor explains that she’ll need extra time because the director needed to send over a list of the best shots, sync the audio properly with the footage, place the music where it needs to be etc. Then finally, I get a text letting me know that the first rough cut is ready to view.
 My stomach immediately drops.
 I wait a few minutes to slow my breathing and heart rate down and then, I finally hit play.

-After a few days of feeling down about the whole situation, I had to come to a decision of whether to accept this failure and move on to something else or to pick up the pieces/harsh lessons and start again.
-Luckily, I had been stashing some money away and had a small budget to work with for a very small shoot.
-We were going to get this right.
+After a few days of feeling down I decided to pick up the pieces/harsh lessons and start again.
+Luckily, I’d been stashing some money away and had a small budget to work with for a very small shoot.
+I was going to get it right this time.

-A few days later, I schedule to meet up with the videographer who has also worked on other film projects, at a Starbucks in DC.
-And after she put together an amazing behind-the-scenes video I knew I could trust her judgement.
-We then went to a nearby café because no seating was allowed in the Starbucks, and I muster the courage to show her the rough cut.
+A few days later, I meet up with Ihana (the videographer who worked on the trailer) at a Starbucks in DC.
+After she put together an amazing behind-the-scenes video I knew I could trust her judgement.
+Since there was no seating in the Starbucks we then went to a nearby café.
+I muster the courage to show her the rough cut.
 She confirms my thoughts about the lack of understanding of what was being shown.
-She also gave a bit of harsh feedback which I also respected and needed to hear.

 Then I ask her if she could help me re-shoot the trailer.
-She didn’t give me an answer right away because she’s a busy woman.
-She asks if I could give her some time to think about it and respectfully, I agree.
-A few days later she gets back to me agreeing to take on the project.
+She asks for some time to think about it and respectfully, I agree.
+A few days later she gets back to me agreeing to take on the re-shoot of the trailer.
+Yes!!

-Next, came the task of asking people who’ve never read the script, what shots would they need to see on the screen to fully understand the story based on the logline and the little bit of background information I gave them.
-The answers start pouring in.
-I even book a one-hour session with acting coach, John Judy from the Theatre Lab in which we spend 2.5 hours breaking down what would need to be shown as well.
+Next, came the task of asking people who’ve never read the script, what shots they would need to see on the screen to fully understand the story based on the logline and the little bit of background information I gave them.
+The answers started pouring in.
+I even book a one-hour session with acting coach, John Judy from the Theatre Lab in which we spent 2.5 hours breaking down what he thought would need to be shown as well.

 How did the second shoot go?
 Well, you’ll have to stick around for the next blog post to find out.